Currency:

 By the way, I can recommend two of our archived texts:

-• Migrating from HTTP to HTTPS - a checklist
+- Switching from HTTP to HTTPS - checklist

 3. Make the site aesthetically appealing

-If you want a reliable site, you must also take care of its appearance.
+If you want to have a reliable site, you must take care of its appearance.

-It is of great importance because it tells users: "This company wanted to invest in a decent web designer".
+It matters a lot because it tells users: "This company wanted to invest in a decent web designer."

-"The way they see you, they write you" - this proverb conveys the idea one hundred percent.
+"The way they see you is the way they write" - this proverb conveys the idea one hundred percent.
 It's about making your site look dignified, dignified and pleasing to the eye.
 Then users will feel that you are serious not only about your business, but also about them.

 The role of social proof is to convince website visitors that this company is worth trusting.

-Customer testimonials, celebrity images, boastful mentions in the media, highlighting impressive statistics - all this increases the level of our trust.
+Customer testimonials, celebrity images, boastful mentions in the media, highlighting impressive statistics - all this increases our level of trust.

-We live in a society, so everything that is in any way socially "proven" or legitimate, inspires confidence.
+We live in a society, so everything that is in any way socially "proven" or legitimate, inspires confidence in us.

 5. Avoid complex industry jargon

-The reliability of a website is also enhanced by the way you communicate with its audience.
+The reliability of a website is also enhanced by how you communicate with its audience.

 We all use industry language - some phrases that are clear to us and our colleagues.
-This happens regardless of the industry, as almost every field has its own jargon.
+This happens regardless of the industry, since almost every field has its own jargon.

-However, those who visit your site are not at all required to be fluent in your internal language.
+However, those who visit your site are not required to be fluent in your internal language.

 Otherwise, the recipient may feel awkward or even stupid.
 You don't want them to feel that way.